Financial Manager, P-CREW Assistant Coordinator, Youth Recreation Coordinator

 For the past 30 years, Amy has led outdoor education and leadership training trips throughout the U.S., including the Rocky Mountains, Sierra Nevada, Southwest, Pacific Northwest, and Alaska.
 At the Sierra Institute, she co-coordinates the summer P-CREW internship program and was instrumental in the development of the Greenville Outdoor Adventure Learning and Friday Night for Teens programs.
 In addition to the diverse experience in outdoor leadership programming Amy brings to our youth programs, she has also served as the financial manager for the organization since 1998.
 In her spare time, you can find Amy hiking with her dogs, working diligently in her garden, and serving as the community mom to the youth of Indian Valley.
 Email Amy

-Ashley Graduated from Iowa State University with a B.S. in Agronomy (Soil Science and Environmental Quality) and minored in Geology.
-She came to California in 2011 where she participated in a conservation corps for over a year and a half and fell in love with the Sierra Nevada Mountains and the corps life.
-Since, she has been a youth crew leader for two different organizations and is incredibly excited to help others have a positive experience living and working in the mountains while connecting with nature.
+Ashley manages the Plumas Conservation Restoration and Education in Watersheds (P-CREW) program at Sierra Institute, which is expanding to FOUR crews in summer 2018!
+She has a B.S. in Agronomy (Soil Science and Environmental Quality) and a minor in Geology from Iowa State University.
+She came to California in 2011 to join a conservation corps and immediately fell in love with the Sierra Nevada Mountains and the corps life.
+She’s thrilled to be in a position that helps youth from a variety of backgrounds have a positive experience living and working in the mountains while connecting with nature.
 Email Ashley.

 Courtney is an East Coast native who fell in love with California in 2009.
-She has a Master’s Degree in Ecology from Colorado State University, and has spent a number of field seasons in Northern CA doing plant ecology.
-She loves hiking, biking, and enjoying the outdoors, particularly with her dog, Ipa.
-Courtney is excited to help launch Sierra Institute’s new Sierra Fellows Program, and enjoys connecting with the communities and watersheds of Plumas County in her project work.
-Courtney also works to advance the Natural Resource Program at Greenville High School, and is developing natural resource-based education modules for use in local classrooms and field settings.
+She has a Master of Science in Ecology from Colorado State University, and spent number of field seasons in Northern California doing plant ecology research before joining the Sierra Institute team.
+She loves hiking, biking, gardening, and enjoying the outdoors with her dog, Ipa.
+And most of all, Courtney loves working to inspire the next generation of stewards.
+Courtney coordinates the Sierra Fellows Program, and enjoys connecting with the communities and watersheds of Plumas County in her project work.
+Courtney also coordinates the Natural Resource Program at Greenville High School, and develops natural resource-based education modules for use in local classrooms and field settings.
 Email Courtney

 Natural Resource Social Science Assistant